Wilmington Car Accident Lawyers

 Auto Accident Liability Laws in North Carolina

-The driver found "at fault" for a crash is required to make restitution to the accident victim for property damage, medical bills, pain and suffering, and more.
+The driver found "at fault" for a crash is required to make restitution to the accident victim for damage to their vehicle, medical bills, pain and suffering, and more.
 However, North Carolina is one of the few states that practices "pure contributory negligence."
 This means that if the victim is in any way responsible for the accident, he or she can collect no damages from the other driver.

 For instance, imagine it’s nighttime and you're driving through an intersection.
 Another car doesn't stop at a stop sign and hits you.
 The other driver would be at fault for the accident.
 But if you were speeding or didn't have your headlights on, you could be found partially responsible for the collision and be ineligible for any compensation from the driver who hit you.

 Under the concept of pure contributory negligence, being even 1% liable for an accident prevents you from collecting any compensation from the other party.
 Our attorneys are highly experienced at analyzing car accidents to determine whether you have grounds for a legal case.